ehinderer/SRI_testing/app/README.md

 The Reasoner Validator web service may be run inside a docker container, using Docker Compose.

+Assuming that you have installed both [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/), then the following commands may be run:

 First, from the root directory of the project, build the local docker container

 ```shell